Wooden Beds and Natural Filled Mattresses

-We moved our workshops to Shoreditch in the mid 1980’s when the area was very run down, but still the heart of London’s once flourishing furniture making industry.
+We moved to Shoreditch in the mid 1980’s when the area was very run down, but was still the heart of London’s historic and once flourishing furniture making industry.

-For nearly two centuries hundreds of Shoreditch's back street (sweatshops?) and factories had supplied the world’s most prestigious furniture stores.
-In those days there was still a thriving export market for British furniture, and over 90% sold in Britain was produced for the home market in places like Shoreditch.
+For nearly two centuries hundreds of Shoreditch's back street (sweatshops?) and factories had supplied some of the world’s most prestigious furniture stores.
+In those days there was still a thriving export market for British furniture, and over 90% of furniture sold in Britain was produced for the home market in places like Shoreditch.

-On Sunday mornings the local manufacturers would pile their merchandise on the pavements of Hackney Road, and canny buyers could shop at ‘East End’ rather than ‘West End’ prices.
+On Sunday mornings the local manufacturers would pile their merchandise high on the pavements of Hackney Road where canny buyers could shop at ‘East End’ rather than ‘West End’ prices.

 Today Shoreditch is famed for creative industries and is one of the most vibrant districts in London.
 The warehouses and workshops have given way to art galleries, nightclubs and restaurants.
-However the historic street markets remain unchanged.
+However the historic street markets still remain.

 We welcome this trend, whilst continuing to sell our beds and mattresses direct to the public at workshop prices.